Japanese Hair Straightening: A Complete Guide

 Complete Procedure of Japanese Hair Straightening

-There is a systematic procedure involved in the Japanese hair straightening treatment.
-I will detail the basics of each one of the steps here which I follow in my hair salon, along with the chemical solution, tools, and hacks that help achieve great results in the end.
+The Japanese hair straightening treatment involves a systematic procedure.
+I will detail the basics of each step here, which I follow in my hair salon, along with the chemical solution, tools, and hacks that help achieve great results.

 Chemical Application: